-During each semester, the Science in Action Seminar Series is held each week, on Tuesdays from 4:30 p.m. - 5:30 pm, accessible via THIS Zoom Meeting link.
+During each semester, the Science in Action Seminar Series is held twice per month on Tuesdays from 4:30 p.m. - 5:30 pm, accessible via THIS Zoom Meeting link or in person in Bldg 8.
+Room 8-302.
 You may also view older Science in Action seminars on our Youtube channel.

 This weekly series is presented in partnership with the San Francisco State University Bridges to Baccalaureate Program, the Skyline College Science and Math Division, and the Math, Engineering, Science Achievement Program (MESA).